BstLabs/medium-articles/how_to_convert_python_functions/article.md

 ## Motivation

 The basic idea behind DynaCLI is to accelerate and automate the process of building CLI applications as much as possible by focusing solely on Python code.
-Function arguments are converted to CLI commmands, and DynaCLI generates help messages from the Python function docstrings.
+Function arguments are converted to CLI commands, and DynaCLI generates help messages from the Python function docstrings.

 Sounds interesting?
 Let's start exploring...